goldshtn/spark-workshop/python/lab4-propprices.md

 #### Task 2: Importing the Data

 In a previous lab, we used the Python `csv` module to parse CSV files.
 However, because we're working with structured data, the Spark SQL framework can be easier to use and provide better performance.
-We are going to use the `pyspark_csv` third-party open source module to create a `DataFrame` from an RDD of CSV lines.
+We are going to use the `spark.read.csv` to create a `DataFrame` from an RDD of CSV lines.

-> **NOTE**: The `pyspark_csv.py` file is in the `~/externals` directory on the appliance.
+> **NOTE**: The `pyspark_csv.py` file, a third-party package for loading csv files for Spark 1.x, is in the `~/externals` directory on the appliance.
 You can also [download it yourself](https://github.com/seahboonsiew/pyspark-csv) and place it in some directory.
 >
 > This module also depends on the `dateutils` module, which typically doesn't ship with Python.
 It is already installed in the appliance.
 To install it on your own machine, run the following from a terminal window: